Keep these tips in mind when you’re planning a home office:

 It’s a fact of life: Unexpected emergencies happen.
 To everyone.
 It could be a blown transmission on the car, or even worse, the loss of a job.
 How prepared you are for one of these situations can make all the difference in a stressful time.
-But 66 million Americans have no emergency savings to fall back on, according to a survey by Bankrate.com.
+But 21 percent of Americans say they have no emergency savings, according to a Bankrate survey.
 By taking steps to start an emergency fund you’re giving yourself the security of knowing you can cover unexpected expenses should the need arise.

 Before taking steps to start an emergency fund (also known as a rainy day fund), you may need to level set on how, and when, this account will be used.
 Think of your emergency fund as money that’s set aside in a separate account to be used for emergencies.
 Managing this account requires discipline—it needs to be used for true emergencies (not included here: an upgrade to a new set of golf clubs).